DavidMorgan92/rocbloc/README.md

 1. To see what services the business offers
 2. To book and pay for the services offered
-3. To to stay up to date with changes to the business's offerings
+3. To stay up to date with changes to the business's offerings
 4. To contact a member of the business team

 As a business I want: